 CA210 - Overelection/subscription market practice (Veronique - Actions: Jacques, Veronique, FR, DE, US)

 Usage of QREC : Feedback was received from the IF WG.
-QREC is also used by Euroclear and Brasil.
+QREC is also used by Clearstream and Brasil.

 Nevertheless, nothing should prevent them to use QINS instead with the change of definition.